halth909/ImprovFX/README.md

 - **Media folder:** Add media to the _media directory for ImprovFX to load on startup.
 - **Font loading:** Add fonts to the _media/fonts directory and change fonts in real time.

+## Download

+A Windows executable is available for download at https://thomashall.dev/

 ## Installation

 1. Clone the Repository: